 Inadequate first aid provision Serious injury or death First aider contracting coronavirus or spreading virus to others. Н A review of the first aid needs assessment has taken place to decide if sufficient appropriate cover can be provided for the activities which are being undertaken.
 First aiders rendering treatment continue to keep accurate records of who they have treated, bearing in mind the requirement to retain visitor contact information.
 First aiders assist at a safe distance from the casualty where possible and minimise the time they share a breathing zone.
 Where the casualty is able to, they are directed to undertake specific treatments themselves (age dependent) e.g. applying a plaster, running a burn under cold water.
-L See HSE guidance First aid during the coronavirus (COVID-19) outbreak Schools with early years and nursery facilities should apply the Government guidance in relation to paediatric first aid cover: Early years foundation stage: coronavirus disapplications - GOV.UK [see section on paediatric first aid and requalification] Where available, and appropriate, fluid resistant face mask, gloves, disposable plastic apron and disposable eye protection is used which should be Majority of Staff in school have had first aid refresher training 23.10.20 kept in or next to first aid kits. (see FAQ document on dealing with minor accidents) [this is in line with HSE guidance] CPR In respect of more serious cases where CPR may be required, the specific advice contained in the Resuscitation Council UK guidance should be followed particularly in relation to rescue breaths.
+Where available, and appropriate, fluid resistant face mask, gloves, disposable plastic apron and disposable eye protection is used which should be kept in or next to first aid kits. (see FAQ document on dealing with minor accidents) [this is in line with HSE guidance] L See HSE guidance First aid during the coronavirus (COVID-19) outbreak Schools with early years and nursery facilities should apply the Government guidance in relation to paediatric first aid cover: Early years foundation stage: coronavirus disapplications - GOV.UK [see section on paediatric first aid and requalification] CPR In respect of more serious cases where CPR may be required, the specific advice contained in the Resuscitation Council UK guidance should be followed particularly in relation to rescue breaths.
 As chest compressions could produce aerosol spray, appropriate PPE should be worn i.e. fluid resistant surgical mask, gloves and eye protection (goggles or visor).
-If PPE is not available, use a towel or cloth such as the sling from the first aid kit to cover the person's nose and mouth while performing chest compressions A first aider should conduct a dynamic risk assessment of the situation they are faced with and apply appropriate precautions for infection control.
-Further information is also contained in the Government publication: Guidance for first responders and others in close contact with symptomatic people with potential COVID-19 Paediatric First Aiders retrained summer term 2021 Lack of communication with staff / parents / others Confusion / misinformation resulting in breakdown of arrangements. Н Staff have been involved in the planning process for return for a wider school re-opening, including risk assessments, procedure if someone becomes symptomatic in school, policy reviews etc. These arrangements are to be kept under constant review, with staff invited to provide feedback.
-Regular information sharing and communication with staff.
-Use of IT software for virtual meetings, e.g., Google Hangouts.
-L Parents have access to the Covid19 Quick Guide checker - this is available on the school's webpage and has been brought to the attention of parents. (this includes advice when returning from another Country)
+If PPE is not available, use a towel or cloth such as the sling from the first aid kit to cover the person's nose and mouth while performing chest compressions

-Page 19 of 24 Author: Corporate Health and Safety Team Date: 7/12/2021
+Author: Corporate Health and Safety Team Date: 16/12/2021 Page 21 of 27